 MICHIGAN DISPOSAL SERVICE (CORK STREET LANDFILL)EPA ID# MID000775957

-In 1991, under the oversight of the United States Environmental Protection Agency (EPA) and pursuant to an October 1987 Administrative Order on Consent (AOC), the City of Kalamazoo and the owner completed a study which found volatile organic compounds (VOCs), including toluene, xylene, benzene, and the heavy metals arsenic and lead, in onsite monitoring wells.
+In 1991, under the United States Environmental Protection Agency (U.S. EPA) oversight and pursuant to an October 1987 Administrative Order on Consent (AOC), the City of Kalamazoo and the owner completed a study which found volatile organic compounds (VOCs), including toluene, xylene, benzene, and the heavy metals arsenic and lead, in onsite monitoring wells.
 A creek adjacent to the site showed elevated levels of lead and iron.
 In 1992, the facility was shut down by State Order.

 The population within a three-mile radius of the site is approximately 50,000 people.
 The closest residence is located one-half mile from the site.
 Approximately 30 private water wells and two municipal water wells operate within two miles of the landfill.
 The municipal wells provide water for fire protection and are on stand-by status as drinking water sources.
 Davis Creek flows along a portion of the eastern site boundary and also flows into the Kalamazoo River, which is used for recreational purposes.

-Site ResponsibilityThis site is being addressed by the sole Potentially Responsible Party (PRP), the City of Kalamazoo, under a Consent Decree (CD) with EPA.
-A PRP is a party that may be legally responsible for the site's contamination.
+Site ResponsibilityThis site is being addressed by the sole Potentially Responsible Party (PRP), the City of Kalamazoo, under a Consent Decree with USEPA.
+A PRP is a party that the EPA believes may be legally responsible for the site's contamination.
 The Consent Decree (CD) is a legal agreement between the PRP and EPA in which the PRP agreed to conduct cleanup activities at the site.

-EPA selected the final cleanup remedy in September 1991.
+The U.S. EPA selected the final cleanup remedy in September 1991.
 The remedy includes placing a solid waste cap on the entire site and pumping and treating the contaminated groundwater and discharging it to a publicly-owned wastewater treatment facility.
-In March 1997 the City of Kalamazoo and Michigan Disposal Service entered into an Administrative Order on Consent (AOC) to perform a predesign study, intended to define the extent of the groundwater contamination.
-Consent Decree negotiations for design and construction of the remedy, which were suspended to allow the City and Michigan Disposal Service an opportunity to resolve allocation issues, were concluded by May 1998.
+In March 1997 the City of Kalamazoo and the Michigan Disposal Service entered into an Administrative Order on Consent (AOC) to perform a predesign study, intended to define the extent of the groundwater contamination.
+Consent Decree negotiations for design and construction of the remedy, which were suspended to allow the City and the Michigan Disposal Service an opportunity to resolve allocation issues, were concluded by May 1998.
 Field work for the predesign studies and final remedial design were completed in December 1999.
-Remedial action activities for the selected remedy started in April 2000 and were completed in July 2002.
+Remedial Action activities for the selected remedy started in April 2000 and were completed in July 2002.

-The remedy for the Michigan Disposal Service Superfund Site consists of a re-compacted clay layer, 24-inch protection layer, 6-inch vegetation layer, and gas vents over a 22-acre portion of the landfill.
-The remedy also requires a new cap over the remaining 30 acres including a 6-inch vegetation layer, 24-inch frost protection layer, geosynthetic clay liner, and gas venting layer.
-The remedy includes a RCRA Subtitle D cover for waste materials surface containment, an extension of the leachate collection system, and groundwater monitoring wells for periodic monitoring in accordance with the Groundwater/Surface Water Interface Monitoring Plan.
-The remedy also requires fencing and signage around the site, and institutional controls (ICs) such as notice to future property owners and deed restrictions to regulate development and groundwater use.
+The remedy for the Michigan Disposal Service Superfund Site consists of a re-compacted clay layer, 24 inch protection layer, 6 inch vegetation layer and gas vents over a 22 acre portion of the landfill; and a new cap over the remaining 30 acres including a 6 inch vegetation layer, 24 inch frost protection layer, geosynthetic clay liner and gas venting layer.
+The remedy includes a RCRA Subtitle D cover for waste materials surface containment, an extension of the leachate collection system, and monitoring wells for periodic monitoring in accordance with the Groundwater/Surface Water Interface Monitoring Plan.
+Remedial action institutional controls (ICs) include fencing; signage; notice to future property owners; and deed restrictions to regulate development and groundwater use.

 Inspections of the landfill are conducted on a quarterly basis.
 Areas throughout the landfill are examined to ensure the various components of the landfill cover system are operational.
-The PRPs report to EPA on a quarterly basis about activities conducted pursuant to the Operation and Maintenance (O&M) Plan for the Closure Cover, Surface Water Management System, Leachate Collection System, Landfill Gas Monitoring System, Wetlands Mitigation, and the Groundwater-Surface Water Interface Monitoring Plan.
-The PRPs submitted a revised Quality Assurance Project Plan (QAPP) to cover the O&M sampling and EPA approved the revised plan in July 2006.
+The PRPs report to U.S. EPA quarterly about activities conducted pursuant to the Operation and Maintenance (O&M) Plan for the Closure Cover, Surface Water Management System, Leachate Collection System, Landfill Gas Monitoring System, Wetlands Mitigation and the Groundwater Surface Water Interface Monitoring Plan.
+The PRPs submitted a revised Quality Assurance Project Plan (QAPP) to cover the O&M sampling and this plan was approved by the U.S. EPA in July 2006.